 Warehouse management systems (WMS) help businesses monitor, optimize, and scale their warehouse or distribution center’s day-to-day functions.
-This technology provides real-time visibility into inventory status from the time it arrives at the warehouse to the time it’s shipped and delivered.
+This technology provides real-time visibility into inventory status from when it arrives at the warehouse to when it’s shipped and delivered.

-As businesses today manage more SKUs, longer shipping distances, and bigger warehouses, warehouse management systems are becoming an increasingly attractive (and cost-effective) resource to improve their supply chain management—and there’s data to back it up.
+As businesses today manage more SKUs, longer shipping distances, and more extensive warehouses, warehouse management systems are becoming an increasingly attractive (and cost-effective) resource to improve their supply chain management—and there’s data to back it up.

 According to Westernacher Consulting, most companies that switch from a paper-based system to an automated WMS software see a 25% gain in productivity, a 10-20% improvement in space utilization, and a 15-30% reduction in safety stock.